PEBBLE SPRINGS MANUFACTURED HOME COMMUNITY

 Pebble Springs Community is close to shopping, state-of-the-art medical facilities, nearby recreation areas that offer boating, fishing, bike and walking trails, and world class golf.
 Theater, music, and art fairs abound in the greater Greenville area.
 Adult lifelong learning opportunities are also available at local universities and colleges.
 Residents have access to nearby farm produce, fruits, dairy, and free ranged meats and poultry.

 Unlike years ago, manufactured housing is built to very high standards and no longer termed a “trailer.”
 Built in a controlled environment, they are referred to as sectional housing and are produced on the same assembly lines as modular housing.
 Building materials for today’s manufactured homes are similar to site-built homes.
 Homes are engineered for wind safety and energy efficiency based on the geographic location in which they are sold.

 It’s what’s behind the walls that count.
-For example we have specific standards for our turnkey homes here in our community.
-We require 2x4 wall studs 16” on center, inside and outside walls, with 2x6 or 2x8 floor joists (depending on single or double wide size of home), dry wall, insulation in ceiling, walls, and under the floor, with all electrical and plumbing with shut-off valves installed all maintaining safety and reliability as in other high quality-built homes.
+We choose Champion Homes and require specific standards for our turnkey homes here in our community.
+Included are 2x4 wall studs 16” on center, inside and outside walls, with 2x6 or 2x8 floor joists (depending on single or double wide size of home), dry wall, insulation in ceiling, walls, and under the floor, with all electrical and plumbing with shut-off valves installed all maintaining safety and reliability as in other high quality-built homes.
 Vinyl insulated windows are throughout.
 These Energy Star rated homes comply with all HUD regulations.